A Country Doctor’s Tales of the 1970s.

 Patients, Pills and Partridges encapsulates what it was like to work as a doctor in those times.
-His stories reflect a different way of living with approaches to practicing medicine in the community that seems to be presently overlooked, if not lost.
+His stories reflect a different way of living with approaches to practicing medicine in a community that seemed to be overlooked, if not lost.

 Patients saw their own doctors.
 Babies were born at home.
 Injuries were dealt with on the spot or in the surgery’s treatment room.
-Same-day appointments and home visits were the norm.
-‘After hours’ care, was managed by a rota system of partners and co-operation with neighbouring practices.
+Same-day appointments and home visits were the norms.
+After-hours care was managed by a rota system of partners and co-operation with neighbouring practices.
 Doctors lived, worked and played in the same location as their patients, sharing cafés, pubs and restaurants; churches, clubs and local societies.
 They knew their patients intimately and continuity of care was of paramount importance.

 Dr. Ferrier recalls days with his beloved, but battered red Triumph Spitfire sports car; dressed in a Norfolk jacket and deer-stalker hat; resplendent with a bushy moustache and mutton-chop sideburns, horn-rimmed glasses, stethoscope in a hip pocket, and a shiny briar pipe gently enfolded in the palm of an outstretched hand.